irods/irods_client_globus_connector/README.md

 	export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/<preferred_path>/"
 	```

-5. When deploying the DSI with iRODS 4.1, it is necessary to load the GridFTP server library alongside the DSI library by adding the following lines at the beginning of the *globus-gridftp-server*  (usually */etc/init.d/globus-gridftp-server*) file:
+5. When deploying the Globus Connector with iRODS 4.1, it is necessary to load the GridFTP server library alongside the DSI library by adding the following lines at the beginning of the *globus-gridftp-server*  (usually */etc/init.d/globus-gridftp-server*) file:
 	Ubuntu:
 	```
 	export LD_PRELOAD="$LD_PRELOAD:/usr/lib/x86_64-linux-gnu/libglobus_gridftp_server.so:/libglobus_gridftp_server_iRODS.so"